-I believe everyone has a voice, and that helping each other find it can be one of the most fulilling purposes in life.
+I believe everyone has a voice, and that helping each other find it can be one of the most fulfilling purposes in life.

 Bella Tommey shows one way we can live out this purpose…